Miss Universe Nepal 2025

-Miss Universe Nepal 2025 was the 9th edition of Miss Universe Nepal pageant in a reality show format, held on September 24, 2025, at Royal Tulip Kathmandu, Lalitpur.
-Sampada Ghimire of Bhaktapur crowned Sanya Adhikari as Miss Universe Nepal 2025 to represent Nepal at Miss Universe 2025.
+Miss Universe Nepal 2025 (MUN 2025) was the 9th edition of Miss Universe Nepal pageant in a reality show format, held on September 24, 2025, at Royal Tulip Kathmandu, Lalitpur.
+Sampada Ghimire of Bhaktapur crowned Sanya Adhikari as Miss Universe Nepal 2025 who represented Nepal at Miss Universe 2025.

 The event was nationally live streamed via AP1 HD on television, and internationally via 'OSR Reality' YouTube channel.

 Background

 The press conference of MUN 2025 was held at Hilton Hotel Kathmandu on May 28, 2025, where the registrations for the pageant were announced from May 29 to July 26, 2025.
 It was also announced that the pageant will follow TV Reality Series format with city auditions according to online registration details of applicants via Khalti App.